tkdsym2/OIST_Dissertation_template_typst/oist_thesis.typ

     }
   }

-  // Configure table captions to appear above tables show figure: it => {
+  // Configure table captions to appear above tables and align all captions to left show figure: it => {
     if it.body.func() == table {
       // For tables: place caption above the table with no spacing